ganzabeans/Minesweeper-3D/index.md

 ```

-_All this_ _code was written by Anisha Braganza but is free to be used by for anyone :)_
+_All this code is written by Anisha Braganza but is free to be used by anyone :)_
 - Bulleted
 - List